MMM-CalendarExt2/MMM-CalendarExt2/README.md

 **[1.0.7] 2020-01-31**
 - MODIFIED: Default value of `maxItems` to `1000` from `100` to avoid frequently asking issue of `events of nowadays are not shown`
-- MODIFIED: Automatically fixing of unofficial URI fofm `webcal://` url to `http://`.
+- MODIFIED: Automatically fixing of unofficial URI from `webcal://` URL to `http://`.

 **[1.0.6]**
 - ADDED: `title` of view can have callback function as a value.
 Now you can make view title contextually